 The tool that should

-have shipped with Windows.
+have shipped with your OS.

 “Your workflow shouldn't bend to your tools.